mintyfresh/witchcraft/README.md

 }
 ```

+#### Aggressive Mode!

+Witchcraft also comes with an option to enable 'Aggressive Mode'.
+Normally, only types that have `mixin Witchcraft;` can be reflected on, and any types that these may reference (ie. A method return type) must also have Witchcraft in to support reflection.

+In Aggressive Mode, Witchcraft will generate meta information for _all_ types that are referenced reflectively (and any types that those types may reference, and so on...).
+However, for any types that don't mixin Witchcraft, only public members will be accessible.
+You can test if an element is accessible with the `isAccessible` property.

 ### Fields, Methods, and Constructors

 Witchcraft grants runtime access to all fields, methods, and constructors of any type it is mixed into.
 Fields and methods alike are easily accessible en-masse (returned as an array), or individually given by name.
 Methods and constructors are both also accessible based on their overloads.